 So, whilst the signs may not be obvious, the response should be.
 If someone reveals that they are being subjected to any form of domestic abuse, controlling or coercive behaviour, believe them and offer as much help as you can.

 Yes, depending on the nature of the domestic abuse.
-There is no specific criminal offence of domestic violence or domestic abuse; rather there are a number of possible offences for which perpetrators can be prosecuted, including rape, assault, threatening behaviour and (non-violent but repeated or continuous) coercive or controlling behaviour, the latter offence introduced in December 2015 by section 76 of the Serious Crime Act 2015 and carrying a maximum sentence of five years’ imprisonment and/or a fine.
+There is no specific criminal offence of domestic violence or domestic abuse; rather there are a number of possible offences for which perpetrators can be prosecuted, including rape, assault, threatening behaviour and coercive behaviour.

 The alleged perpetrator must have known that their behaviour would have a serious effect on the victim or the behaviour must have been such that he or she ‘ought to have known’ it would have had that effect.
 The controlling or coercive behaviour does not relate to one single incident but to a purposeful pattern of behaviour which takes place over time in order for the perpetrator to exert power, control or coercion over the victim.

-Yes, this would fall within the definition of ‘unreasonable behaviour’, one of the facts that would need to be evidenced in support of a petition for divorce or dissolution, the victim arguing that as a result of such behaviour that the marriage or civil partnership has broken down irretrievably.
+Yes, this would fall within the definition of ‘unreasonable behaviour’, one of the facts that would need to be evidenced in support of a petition for divorce or dissolution.

 Often the most urgent need of a victim of domestic violence is a safe place to live, whether permanently or temporarily, until court orders affording some protection against violence or abuse can be obtained.
 Some victims choose to leave the family home in order to seek a form of refuge elsewhere.